 Dr Liz Harvey-Kattou

-I teach language, twentieth and twenty-first century culture in Spain and Latin America, film studies, visual culture, and the dissertation.
-My current research project focuses on gender and the family in contemporary Central American cinema, while my past research projects have analysed identity and nationhood in Costa Rican literature and film.
+I teach Spanish language, twentieth and twenty-first century culture in Spain and Latin America, film studies, visual culture, and the Final Year Project.
+My current research focuses on gender and the family in contemporary Central American cinema, while my past research projects have analysed identity and nationhood in Costa Rican literature and film.

 My current research project focuses on gender and the family in contemporary Central American cinema, considering how directors portray a variety of 'ways of being' in terms of gender and family models.
 These seek to subvert traditional ideals and binary concepts, showcasing the multiplicity of ways in which gender the families are individually and communally constructed in contemporary filmmaking from Central America.